SamCH93/recipes/Cooking/thai_curry.md

 3. Gradually add the coconut milk while stirring, so that no lumps of the paste remain.
 4. Add fishsauce and palm sugar to taste, let the curry come to a boil, lower the heat and cover the wok with a lid.
 5. Sequentially add vegetables to the covered wok according to their needed time.
 For example, let potatoes boil for 5 minutes and then add broccoli and cook for another 5 minutes, so that none of them overcook.
-6. Add thai basil and nuts, serve with Jasmin rice.
+6. Add Thai basil and nuts, serve with Jasmin rice.